 The Financial Technology Law Review: Luxembourg

 Luxembourg is a reference jurisdiction for the financial services industry and has always been keen to evolve and implement new innovative technologies in the day-to-day business framework.
-It should be highlighted that Luxembourg recently passed an amendment to the law on the circulation of securities to include the concept of distributed ledger technology such as blockchain.
+It should be highlighted that Luxembourg recently passed a new amendment to the law of 6 April 2013 relating to dematerialised securities to allow for the issuance of dematerialised securities on distributed ledger technology such as blockchain.

 The LHoFT Foundation, Luxembourg for Finance, Luxinnovation, Digital Luxembourg and ABBL Fintech map constitute useful sources of information.